February marks LGBTQ+ History Month; a time when the

 Donate here 2 UK Black Pride

-UK Black Pride is Europe's largest celebration for LGBTQ people of African, Asian, Caribbean, Middle Eastern, and Latin American descent.
-Not only does it host a huge annual event in the UK's capital (which this was
+UK Black Pride is Europe's largest celebration for LGBTQ+ people of African, Asian, Caribbean, Middle Eastern, and Latin American descent.
+Not only does it host a huge annual event in the UK's capital (which

-moved online) but it also celebrates POC members of the community throughout the year.
+moved online in 2021 due to restrictions) but it also celebrates POC members of the community throughout the year.
 Donate here 3 Micro Rainbow International

 Donate here 4 Albert Kennedy Trust